 - Slack – Slack is the “current coolest SaaS on the block” according to SaaScribe.
 Slack is a cloud-based collaboration platform that allows teams to share messages and files real-time.
 Slack is a private company that is valued at $3.8B, which is truly amazing considering it’s only four years old.
 Fun fact: Slack stands for “Searchable Log of All Conversation and Knowledge.”

 - DocuSign – DocuSign is an electronic signature technology that enables businesses to sign and exchange digital contracts.
 It was started in 2003 and is now headquartered in San Francisco (seeing a trend here?).
 85 million users generate nearly 950,000 transactions per day.
-This SaaS solution has completely modernised the back-and-forth of contractual agreements.
+This SaaS solution has completely modernized the back-and-forth of contractual agreements.

 - SurveyMonkey – Is it possible to dislike this company’s name?
 We think not.
-Founded in 1999, SurveyMonkey is an online survey development company that allows businesses to collect and analyse data.
+Founded in 1999, SurveyMonkey is an online survey development company that allows businesses to collect and analyze data.
 The company’s simple user interface has made collecting market research and customer feedback easier than ever.
 SurveyMonkey was #6 on the Forbes Cloud 100 list in 2016.

 One interesting thing to point out is that all of these businesses have been founded in the last twenty years, which is around when Software as a Service really started to take off.
 It’s no wonder these tech giants are at the leading edge of the SaaS market considering their uncanny ability to innovate and to leverage the major benefits of SaaS over other solutions.

 Benefits of SaaS Solutions

 The global Software as a Service market is forecasted to expand to $50.8B by 2018, which represents a 16.7% increase from $22.6B in 2013.
 Here are the key reasons why businesses are adopting SaaS solutions and driving exponential growth in the SaaS market: